ethanblake4/dart_eval/docs/typed-backend.md

 String/List handlers.
 These are code measurements, not ARM64 timings.
 See [the assembly and timing report](typed-arm64-optimization.md).

-Next work is typed class/method linking, closure/exception conventions, and compiler lowering for optional/named dynamic calls.
+Next work is closure/exception conventions and compiler lowering for optional/named dynamic calls.
 Multiple-register record results need explicit result layouts and allocator support for multiple outputs;
 use the same register-first rule with C overflow rather than typed return lists.
 The reference VM still has its older representation helpers; typed calls no longer use those helpers.
-Continue comparing numeric and object/call workloads when changing the 189-case loop or extending instruction selection.
+Continue comparing numeric and object/call workloads when changing the 196-case loop or extending instruction selection.

+For the next implementation milestone, define closure capture storage and typed entry signatures first, then lower creation and invocation using the register ABI.
+Keep captured language values in their compiler-selected representation and preserve mutation/identity across escaping closures.
+Measure direct, bound and polymorphic calls before choosing a wider frame cache or dispatch cache.
+Exception handlers need explicit spill and restoration rules before suspension is added.